kran/cho/README.md

 })
 ```

-Groups inherit parent middleware, error handler, and validator at creation time.
+Groups inherit parent middleware and error handler at creation time.
 Middleware added to a group does not affect the parent or other groups.

 ### Controller Mount